TCPA Tracker - July 2019

 Click here to see the full FCC Petitions Tracker.

 “Inside the TCPA” offers a deeper focus on TCPA issues and petitions pending before the FCC.
 Each episode tackles a single TCPA topic or petition that is in the news or affecting cases around the country.
-In this episode, Partner Steve Augustino and Associate Chris Laughlin discuss the FCC’s efforts to reduce the volume of illegal robocalls.
-Steve and Chris refresh the audience on illegally spoofed calls and discuss the FCC’s efforts to urge carriers to implement call blocking and call authentication techniques, including the SHAKEN/STIR framework.
+This episode discusses the FCC’s efforts to reduce the volume of illegal robocalls.
+Steve refreshes the audience on illegally spoofed calls and discuss the FCC’s efforts to urge carriers to implement call blocking and call authentication techniques, including the SHAKEN/STIR framework.